M-o-a-T/moat/doc/spec_message.rst

 Address assignment
 ==================

-Address assignment messages are special control messages: the type is zero and the function code is reinterpreted as flag bit and four bits for the length of the client's serial number / MAC / EUID, minus one.
+Address assignment messages are special control messages (see below): the type is zero and the function code is reinterpreted as flag bit and four bits for the length of the client's serial number / MAC / EUID, minus one.

 Serial numbers longer than 16 bytes are not allowed.
 Serial numbers shorter than 4 bytes are strongly discouraged.

 If the flag bit is set, the request contains an additional flag byte after the serial.
+Otherwise the flag byte is assumed to be zero.

 The reply shall be identical to the sender's so that the receiver may easily identify its reply.